 You may be able to get help moving into work from Jobcentre Plus' Work Preparation Support for Carers programme.
 This includes access to training and advice on job hunting and applications.
 Carers can also get extra support such as help with cost of care while attend interviews or training.
 Contact your local Jobcentre Plus to find out more.

 If you are aged 16-24 years and are not in education, employment or training, DurhamWorks can give you information, support and guidance that will help you find opportunities near to you.

-Durham County Council's Welfare Rights service offer advice on starting work and the benefits and credits that can help you back into work.
+Durham County Council's Benefits advice or help with a benefits appeal service offer advice on starting work and the benefits and credits that can help you back into work.